-- Predictive dryer control, to maximise throughput and avoid blockages
+Predictive dryer control, to maximize throughput and avoid blockages

-The energy savings and improvements in yield where enough to return the initial investment within 6 months.
-However, once the plant was able to fully exploit a production capacity increase of more than 8%, the true rate of return was measured in weeks.
+The energy savings and improvements in yield were enough to return the initial investment within 6 months.
+Once the plant was able to fully exploit a production capacity increase of more than 8%, the true rate of return was measured in weeks.

 Since implementation, we have been asked to develop an operator training simulator, which brings new recruits up to speed more rapidly, while offering a valuable refresher to existing operators.